pinecone-io/go-pinecone/README.md

 ## Installation

-To install the package, run the following in your terminal:
+To install the Pinecone Go client, run the following in your terminal:

 ```shell
 go get github.com/pinecone-io/go-pinecone/pinecone
 ```

-For more information on setting up Go project, see the [Go documentation](https://golang.org/doc/).
+For more information on setting up a Go project, see the [Go documentation](https://golang.org/doc/).

 ## Usage